Dr-Marchand-s-Library/api/⚙️　Nɛuro-Forge Engine™.md

 ---

 ## 📜 VII.
 Closing Statement
-The **Nɛuro-Forge Engine™** unites chaos theory, symbolic logic, and system dynamics into a single coherent architecture — a forge where cognition, computation, and creation become one.
+The **Nɛuro-Forge Engine™** unites dynamical theory, symbolic logic, and system synthesis into a coherent framework — a forge where cognition, computation, and creation converge.

 > **“Forge the mind that forges the forge.”**